kubernetes/website/content/en/docs/concepts/workloads/controllers/deployment.md

 to wait for your Deployment to progress before the system reports back that the Deployment has [failed progressing](#failed-deployment) - surfaced as a condition with `Type=Progressing`, `Status=False`. and `Reason=ProgressDeadlineExceeded` in the status of the resource.
 The Deployment controller will keep retrying the Deployment.
+This defaults to 600.
 In the future, once automatic rollback will be implemented, the Deployment controller will roll back a Deployment as soon as it observes such a condition.

 If specified, this field needs to be greater than `.spec.minReadySeconds`.